vkuznet/MLHub/README.md

 - MetaData service for pre-trained ML models
 - A reverse proxy to different MLaaS backends:
 ```
                    | -> TFaaS
-client --> MLaaSProxy --| -> PyTorch
+client --> MLHub --| -> PyTorch
                    | -> Keras+ScikitLearn
 ```
-Each ML backend server may have different set of APIs and MLaaSProxy provides an uniform way to query these services.
+Each ML backend server may have different set of APIs and MLHub provides an uniform way to query these services.
 So far we support the following APIs:
 - `/upload` to upload ML tarball, POST HTTP request with ML model payload, e.g.
 ```